 Inclusion: At FPS, we seek to make our diversity one of our strongest assets.
 We strive to create a truly inclusive school community in each building and across the FPS district.
 We want our schools to be places where students and adults know they are welcomed, supported, and their faces, voices, and experiences are reflected and valued.
 We believe that the work of inclusion is a responsibility held by each of us, done for all of us, person to person, every day.
 Inclusion is not enough.
 Equity will be the measure.

-Equity: FPS is committed to providing every student an equitable opportunity to participate and thrive.
+Equity: FPS is committed to providing every student with an equitable opportunity to participate and thrive.
 We will:

 - implement programs and practices that provide equal access and enable all students to thrive academically, athletically, socially, and emotionally.